-To maintain a transparent and formal relationship with the Company's external auditors, the Audit Committee reviews the appointment, performance, independence and remuneration of the external auditors.
-The Audit Committee had met with the external auditors once during the financial year under review without the presence of executive members of the Board.
-The Audit Committee Report covering its terms of reference, composition, activities and attendance of the members are reported separately on pages 31 to 34.
+14 April 2016, deliberated on the re-appointment of Messrs.
+KPMG as its External Auditors.
+The Audit & Risk Management Committee has reviewed the independence of the External Auditors via, amongst others, an annual review of the non-audit services rendered by the External Auditors and the related amount of fees.
+The Audit & Risk Management Committee had also obtained assurance from the External Auditors confirming their independence throughout the audit engagement in accordance with the terms of relevant professional and regulatory requirements.
+The Audit & Risk Management Committee had met with the external auditors twice during the financial year under review without the presence of executive members of the Board.
+The Audit Committee Report covering its terms of reference, composition, activities and attendance of the members are reported separately on pages 31 to 34 of this Financial Report.